gordonbrander/notebook/src/documents/web-activities-primer/how-to-call.html.md

 order: '2'
 ---

-How do I call web activities from my app?
+How do I call Web Activities from my app?
 =========================================

 Let’s say you have an app that needs to get a picture – either from the Gallery, Camera or any other app in Firefox OS that supports that activity.
 To get one, you can call the pick activity, like this: